-Having looked at all the evidence, including how Miss P was operating her account, I'm satisfied that Revolut acted in accordance with these obligations when it blocked and reviewed Miss P's account.
+Having looked at all the evidence, including how Miss A was operating her account, I'm satisfied that Revolut acted in accordance with these obligations when it blocked and reviewed Miss A's account.
 It was entitled to do so under the account terms and conditions.
-It also wasn't obliged to tell Miss P why it was carrying out a review, as much as she'd like to know.
+It also wasn't obliged to tell Miss A why it was carrying out a review, as much as she'd like to know.
 And I don't believe it would be appropriate for me to require it to do so.

-Revolut was also within its rights to close Miss P's account and did so line with the account terms and relevant regulations.
-So, I can't say Revolut have done anything wrong or treated Miss P unfairly when it closed her account.
+Revolut was also within its rights to close Miss A's account and did so line with the account terms and relevant regulations.
+So, I can't say Revolut have done anything wrong or treated Miss A unfairly when it closed her account.

-The crux of Miss P's complaint is that she's unhappy Revolut returned money paid into her account to source - in other words it sent the money back to where it came from.
-I can see from looking at Miss P's statements that Revolut sent the balance of Miss P's account back to the cards Miss P used to top up her account.
-Having looked at the information Revolut relied on to do this, I agree that this was the right action in the circumstances.
-So, I won't be asking Revolut to return the money to Miss P.
+The crux of Miss A's complaint is that she's unhappy Revolut returned money paid into her account to source - in other words it sent the money back to where it came from.
+She says her account was 'hijacked' and she didn't authorise the payments to be made.
+But this isn't what happened.
+Revolut returned payments made into Miss A's account back to source.
+I've looked at the information Revolut relied on to do this, and I agree that this was the right action in the circumstances.
+In doing so Revolut were complying with their regulatory obligations.
+The terms of the account also permit them to take this action.
+And it didn't require Miss A's authorisation.
+So, I won't be asking Revolut to return the money to Miss A.